 - pension or retirement fund1

-- public authority
+- public authority other than a small local authority

 1Deposits by personal pension schemes, stakeholder pension schemes and occupational pension schemes of micro, small and medium sized enterprises are not excluded.